Our Services

 This is the gold standard test performed in a sleep lab.
 It records brain waves, oxygen levels, breathing effort, airflow, and muscle activity.

 For some patients, simpler home tests are an option.
-These measure airflow, oxygen, and heart rate but may not reliably distinguish between central and obstructive events.
+These measures airflow, oxygen, and heart rate but may not reliably distinguish between central and obstructive events.
 A specialist may still recommend an in-lab study if central sleep apnea is suspected.

 Because the root causes are different, treatments are tailored to address specific problems: